sergeyklay/pcloud-console-client/docs/GettingStarted.md

     pkg-config
 ```

-To install conan on Linux use pip:
+To install conan on Linux distros use pip:
 ```sh
 $ pip3 install --user conan
 ```